 The Nominating and Corporate Governance Committee currently consists of Messrs.
 Jasinski and Thomas.
 Mr. Thomas serves as chairperson of the Nominating and Corporate Governance Committee.
-All members of the Nominating and Corporate Governance Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the NASDAQ listing standards).
+All members of the Nominating and Corporate Governance Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the Nasdaq listing standards).
 The Nominating and Corporate Governance Committee's responsibilities include:

-- developing and recommending to the Board criteria for board and committee membership; - recommending director nominee candidates to the Board; - periodically reassessing the Board's Corporate Governance Guidelines and recommending any proposed changes to the Board for approval; and - monitoring, in cooperation with the Board's Audit Committee, compliance with our Code of Business Conduct and Ethics.
+- · developing and recommending to the Board criteria for board and committee membership; - recommending director nominee candidates to the Board; - periodically reassessing the Board's Corporate Governance Guidelines and recommending any proposed changes to the Board for approval; and - · monitoring, in cooperation with the Board's Audit Committee, compliance with our Code of Business Conduct and Ethics.

-The Nominating and Corporate Governance Committee met one time during the year ended December 31, 2016.
-The Nominating and Corporate Governance Committee operates under a written charter adopted by the Board of Directors, a current copy of which is available at the Corporate Governance section of our investor relations website at http://ir.lemaitre.com.
+The Nominating and Corporate Governance Committee did not meet during the year ended December 31, 2018 and instead acted by written resolution.
+The Nominating and Corporate Governance Committee operates under a written charter adopted by the Board of Directors, a current copy of which is available at http://ir.lemaitre.com/corporate-governance/governance-overview.